RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

     - Facts justify the inference ... that the bank knew that some special relationship existed
       - it was for the bank to establish that the security given to it by the respondent was free from any undue influence and was the voluntary and well-understood act of her mind
     - At no time when the respondent signed any document charging her shares in favour of the bank was she severed from Gardiner's influence. ...
-    - The question the bank's conscience is fettered against retaining the securities by notice of the relation between Gardiner and the respondent or of the circumstances in which Gardiner procured them.’
+    - The question the bank's conscience is fettered against retaining the securities by notice of the relation between Gardiner and the respondent or of the circumstances in which Gardiner procured them.'
 - Wives' equity
   - In Yerkey v Jones (1939) 63 CLR 649, Dixon J held that equity protects a wife who guarantees the debts of her husband, when the person to whom she provides a guarantee takes that guarantee knowing that she is the wife of the debtor husband.
     - In Garcia v National Australian Bank (1998) 194 CLR 395, the High Court almost unanimously endorsed this principle as good law.
   - Garcia v National Australia Bank (1998) 194 CLR 395
     - Mr and Mrs Garcia were directors of Citizens Gold, a company, in practice, run by Mr Garcia.
-    - 1979: The Garcias grant a mortgage over the family home security ‘all moneys’ owing.
+    - 1979: The Garcias grant a mortgage over the family home security 'all moneys' owing.
     - 1987: Mrs Garcia executed personal guarantee in favour of Citizens Gold.
       - Told by Mr Garcia that there was no risk.
       - Did not understand that it was covered by the mortgage.